himorin/editor-collab/hit-testing-explainer.md

 * The `space` is required and is the `XRSpace` to be tracked by the hit test source.
 * The `offsetRay` is optional and is the `XRRay` from which the hit test should be performed.
 This ray is defined relative to the `space`.
 If an `offsetRay` is not provided, the default is an `XRRay` with a forward direction and an origin coincident with the `space` origin.

->**QUESTION** Should we leave out the `featureType` for the first PR?
-If so, I'll need to change the grab-and-drag sample.

->**TODO** figure out how to know hand-held vs. head-worn and show this sample based on that

 In this example, an `XRHitTestSource` is created slightly above the center of the `viewerSpace`.
 This is because the developer has chosen to leave space for buttons along the bottom of the hand-held AR device screen while still giving the perception of a centered cursor (see [Rendering cursors and highlights](#Rendering-cursors-and-highlights)

 ```js